-The Department launched its current Lobbying Services website in 2013.
+The Department launched its current lobbying services website in 2013.
 The website provides valuable information to registrants, the public, and the Department.
 Registrants and other public site users can use a search engine that allows them to find and view all registrations and expense reports that have been filed with the Department.
-The online filing system provides a search feature that can search by the registration number, the first or last name of a lobbyist, the name of a firm or principal, or even the letter P, F, or L entered into the registration number field to see all registered principals, firms, or lobbyists.
+The online filing system provides a feature that can search by the registration number, the first or last name of a lobbyist, the name of a firm or principal, or even the letter P, F, or L entered into the registration number field to see all registered principals, firms, or lobbyists.
 The Department's website provides instructions on how to register and file reports, amendments, and terminations.

-The website provides the option to view and print the Department's Lobbying Directory, which lists all registered lobbyists and firms with accompanying photos and contact information.
+The website provides the option to view and print the Department's lobbying directory, which lists all registered lobbyists and firms with accompanying photos and contact information.
 Individuals can also access printable versions of Act 134 of 2006, the final regulations, and the Manual for Accounting and Reporting Deadlines through the Department of State's website.

-The Lobbying Services website requires registrants to create a username and password through Keystone Login.
-Once created, the user can log in and will be able to file online.
+The lobbying services website requires registrants to create a username and password through Keystone Login.
+Once created, the user can log in and file online.
 A username and password are not required to search records.

-The online system allows users to manage their registration(s) and file their expense reports at any time prior to filing deadlines.
+The online system allows users to manage their registrations and file their expense reports any time prior to filing deadlines.
 Access is available 24 hours a day, seven days a week.
 This allows users to view the status of their registration and reports and determine whether the Department is in receipt of their filings.